-In each case, you can correct the inferred results manually, or you can add tests that pass additional values then re-run inference.
+With any type inference tool, it is a good idea to manually examine the results.
+This can help you find bugs in your code or places where type inference inferred an overly-precise result.
+You can correct the inferred results manually, or you can add tests that pass additional values and then re-run inference.